crystal-lang/crystal-book/docs/getting_started/cli.md

 and if we run: `crystal -h`, then Crystal will show all the accepted options and how to use them.

-So now the question would be: **do we need to implement an options parser?** No need to, Crystal got us covered with the class `OptionParser`.
+So now the question would be: **do we need to implement an options parser?** No need to, Crystal has us covered with the class `OptionParser`.
 Let’s build an application using this parser!

 At the start our CLI application has two options: